slackhq/slack-api-docs/page_formatting.md

     IN  : Foo <!everyone> bar http://test.com
     OUT : Foo <!everyone> bar http://test.com

-(In this case, Slack will still test the validity of your markup - we wont send invalid messages to clients).
+(In this case, Slack will still test the validity of your markup - we won't send invalid messages to clients).

 If you want Slack to treat your message as completely unformatted, pass `parse=full`.
 This will ignore any markup formatting you added to your message.